 Lesson #3: In Humbling, There Is Restoration

 Once you’ve gone through a death process you have experienced the most extreme version of humbling.
-No one understands this sort of loss unless they too have gone through a death.
+No one understands this sort of loss unless they too have gone through death.

-In the middle of such great loss God is busy doing a great work of the heart.
+In the middle of such great loss, God is busy doing a great work of the heart.